What is Frequency Response in Headphones and Speakers?

 Therefore, one of the more objective and reliable methods to determine the quality of the audio signals (reproduced by a headphone or speaker) is to consider the frequency response graph.

-If headphones reproduce all the promised frequencies in a clear and loud enough magnitude (or amplitude), that driver is considered capable of recreating accurate and/or enhanced sound.
+If headphones (which is an output device) reproduce all the promised frequencies in a clear and loud enough magnitude (or amplitude), that driver is considered capable of recreating accurate and/or enhanced sound.

 In other words, it is universally accepted as a high-end audio output device with great sound.